 UK Government guidance confirms that IDVT can be used for both RtW and DBS checks.
 Our services are certified for both Schemes and so, for eligible applicants, employers can combine one identity check to support both Right to Work and DBS Basic, Standard or Enhanced checks.

 A digital Right to Work check is a very quick process.
-With TrustID, a check will come back within minutes or no longer than 1 hour during our working hours (between 8am and midnight, seven days a week).
+With TrustID, a check will usually come back within minutes or no longer than 2 hours during our working hours (between 8am and midnight, seven days a week).
 Find out more about the TrustID process here.

 Yes, you can complete Right to Work checks using a certified IDSP (Identity Service Provider) who use technology to digitally confirm the identity and documents of a candidate.
 Alternatively, you can use the government website to complete a check yourself.